Spring Equinox Reflections: Spring Arrived in a Crystal Vase

 Light first, and early.

-Real morning light, received outside or by a bright open window, within the first hour of waking.
-It sets the tone for the whole day.
+Real morning light, received outside or by a bright open window within the first hour of waking, sets the tone for the whole day.
 In winter, this can feel difficult.
-The sun rises late, it’s cold.
+The sun rises late.
+It’s cold.
 But in spring, the window opens.
 Some mornings, I step outside still half asleep, water glass in hand, and let the light find my eyes.
 I do not take that for granted.

 Hydration is the first act of physical decency I offer myself each morning.
 Before coffee.
 Before food.
 Before looking at anything on a screen.
 Water.
-It is not glamorous.
 It is foundational.
 The body wakes up depleted after hours without intake, and everything that comes after works better when you begin here.

 The Spring Practice: Clearing and Sunlight